How to Install ImageMagick on Ubuntu (26.04, 24.04, 22.04)

 Missing Delegate Libraries

 If certain image formats fail to process, the required delegate library may not have been detected during configuration.
-To diagnose this, use grep to check which delegates are compiled in:
+To diagnose this, use grep to check delegates compiled into ImageMagick:

 magick identify -list configure | grep DELEGATES